sudheerj/reactjs-interview-questions/README.md

 206. ### What are the main features of Reselect library?

+     Let's see the main features of Reselect library,

        1. Selectors can compute derived data, allowing Redux to store the minimal possible state.
        2. Selectors are efficient.
 A selector is not recomputed unless one of its arguments changes.
        3. Selectors are composable.
 They can be used as input to other selectors.